Relativistic slowing down shocks as sources of GRB lag: Results

 The seventh column is marked by 'lag' and contains the information how lags in the photon spectra are changing.
 The photon spectra that are only increasing (decreasing) their intensities at all frequencies are denoted as R (D).
 If the intensities at first are increasing and next they are decreasing at all frequencies, then they are denoted as RD.

-If R appears at some values of $a$ and $C$, then for all smaller values of $a$ and for the same value of $a$ and smaller values of $C$ R appears also.
-In that case the subsequent items of R are not included in the tables.
-If D appears at some values of $a$ and $C$, then for all larger values of $a$ and for the same value of $a$ and larger values of $C$ D appears also.
-In that case the subsequent items of D are not included in the tables.
+If R appears at some values of $a$ and $C$ then for all smaller values of $a$ and for the same value of $a$ and smaller values of $C$ R appears also.
+In that case subsequent items of R are not included in tables.
+If D appears at some values of $a$ and $C$ then for all larger values of $a$ and for the same value of $a$ and larger values of $C$ D appears also.
+In that case subsequent items of D are not included in tables.

 If $n$ spectrum and $n+1$ spectrum build a positive lag at frequency $\nu_p$ and then $n+1$ spectrum and $n+2$ spectrum build a positive lag at frequency $\nu_{p2}<\nu_p$ and so on (or not), then the spectra are denoted as P$\downarrow$.
-If only one positive lag appears, then the spectra are denoted as P. Here it is necessary to add that we did not take into account positive lags that appeared at frequencies lower than $\nu_{max}$.
+If only one positive lag appears then the spectra are denoted as P. Here it is necessary to add that we did not take into account positive lags that appeared at frequencies lower than $\nu_{max}$.
 In fact positive lags are always P$\downarrow$ and are moving very fast towards low frequencies passing through $\nu_{max}$.

 If $n$ spectrum and $n+1$ spectrum build a negative lag at frequency $\nu_n$ and then $n+1$ spectrum and $n+2$ spectrum build a negative lag at frequency $\nu_{n2}<\nu_n$ and so on (or not), then the spectra are denoted as N$\downarrow$.
-If only one negative lag appears, then the spectra are denoted as N. The negative lag is moving slowly towards low frequencies and stops at high frequencies far before $\nu_{max}$.
+If only one negative lag appears then the spectra are denoted as N. This negative lag is moving slowly towards low frequencies and stops at a high frequency far before $\nu_{max}$.

 If $n$ spectrum and $n+1$ spectrum build a negative lag at frequency $\nu_n$ and then $n+1$ spectrum and $n+2$ spectrum build a negative lag at frequency $\nu_{n2}>\nu_n$ and so on (or not), then the spectra are denoted as N$\uparrow$.
-If only one negative lag appears, then the spectra are denoted as N. These types of spectra are always N$\uparrow$.
+If only one negative lag appears then the spectra are denoted as N. These types of spectra are always N$\uparrow$.
 The case of N arises due to the limitation of data and large errors at high frequencies.